JHiltunen/Bitter/README.md

 # Bitter

 About the Project: <br>
-Media sharing web application.
-The app is intended as a meeting place and discussion platform for those how are interested in coding.
+Media sharing web application which is intended as a meeting place and discussion platform for those how are interested in coding.

 Built whit:
 * HTML